 Who am I?

-I’m a PhD student in Australia, and I took the long road to my current discipline of Public Health via the disciplines of Philosophy, English literature, and Public Relations.
+I’m a PhD graduate and larval academic in Australia, and I took the long road to my current discipline of Public Health via the disciplines of Philosophy, English literature, and Public Relations.
 Academically, I sit in the space that bridges qualitative health research and ethics.
 I’m of the opinion that our ethical analyses should be grounded in our “knowledge”awe can argue epistemological stuff some other time, but I’m mostly a critical realist on the scale of constructionist to objectivist of the real world, so maybe we should learn about the way things play out in reality before we start making moral pronouncements.
 This means that I accidentally became a qualitative researcher, when really I was planning on being an applied ethicist.

 Why does this blog exist?